Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Abstract

 \section{Abstract}

 Developing reliable iris recognition and presentation attack detection methods requires diverse datasets that capture realistic variations in iris features and a wide spectrum of anomalies.
 Because of the rich texture of iris images, which spans a wide range of spatial frequencies, synthesizing same-identity iris images while controlling specific attributes remains challenging.
-In this work, we introduce a new iris image augmentation strategy by traversing a generative model's latent space toward latent codes that represent same-identity samples but with some desired iris image properties manipulated.
-The latent space traversal is guided by a gradient of specific geometrical, textural, or quality-related iris image features (\eg, sharpness, pupil size, iris size, or pupil-to-iris ratio) and preserves the identity represented by the image being manipulated.
+In this work, we introduce a new iris image augmentation strategy by traversing the latent space of a pre-trained decoder-based generative model toward latent codes that represent same-identity samples but with selected iris image properties manipulated.
+The latent space traversal is (a) guided by a gradient of specific geometrical, textural, or quality-related iris image features (\eg, sharpness, pupil size, iris size, or pupil-to-iris ratio) with respect to the latent codes, and (b) preserves the identity represented by the image being manipulated.
 The proposed approach can be easily extended to manipulate any attribute for which a differentiable loss term can be formulated.
-Additionally, our approach can use either randomly generated images using either a pre-train GAN model or real-world iris images.
-We can utilize GAN inversion to project any given iris image into the latent space and obtain its corresponding latent code.
+The source codes are offered with the paper.